dgc-network/dgc-core-TP/README.md

 **JAVASCRIPT CLIENT NOTE**

 The client is also written in Javascript using node.js.
 The `app.js` is the main javascript file from where the `main` function call occurs.
 Handlebars are used for templating, client related CSS and JavaScript code is written in public folder and server related files are written in `router/` folder.
-Running the default `docker-compose.yaml` file or the `simplewallet-build-client-js.yaml` launches the client, which is accessible at `localhost:3000`.
+Running the default `docker-compose.yaml` file or the `dgc-wallet-build-client-js.yaml` launches the client, which is accessible at `localhost:3000`.

-How to use the simplewallet UI:
+How to use the dgc-wallet UI:

 1. Build and start the Docker containers:

-`docker-compose -f simplewallet-build-client-js.yaml up`
+`docker-compose -f dgc-wallet-build-client-js.yaml up`

-2. Open bash shell in `simplewallet-client-js` container:
+2. Open bash shell in `dgc-wallet-client-js` container:

-`docker exec -it simplewallet-client-js bash`
+`docker exec -it dgc-wallet-client-js bash`

 3. Create user accounts for jack and jill: